-It is recommended to introduce broccoli slowly over time so that it doesn’t lead to any health risks.
+It recommended introducing broccoli slowly overtime so that it doesn’t lead to any health risks.
 Try a single small broccoli leaf and check if your rabbit likes the taste.
 If you notice diarrhea, don’t offer any more broccoli.

 There are a lot of other vegetables for rabbits, and they might include: